The Northeast might be planning a reopening, but governors warn it's still a ways off

 And New York Gov. Andrew Cuomo in particular said he'd fight in court any federal order to reopen his state's economy if he thought it was premature and endangered New Yorkers' health.

-'If (President Trump) ordered me to reopen it in a way that would endanger the public health of the people of my state, I wouldn't do it,' Cuomo told CNN's 'New Day' Tuesday morning.
+"If (President Trump) ordered me to reopen it in a way that would endanger the public health of the people of my state, I wouldn't do it," Cuomo told CNN's "New Day."

 The comments come a day after two groups -- leaders in seven Northeastern states, and those in the three contiguous West Coast states -- said they would regionally plan an incremental release of stay-at-home orders.